Eight Mile-Wyoming area: Detroit's City Plan Commission

 Detroit's City Plan Commission (CPC) also proposed redevelopment of the Eight Mile community.
 The CPC believed in coupling public housing projects with strictly regulated private development.
 In 1940, the CPC administration enacted Detroit's first zoning law which would guide city growth.
-The CPC planned to reconstruct the blighted neighborhoods of Detroit through modern planned communities, and strongly opposed allowing black residents or private developers to dictate Eight Mile development.
+The CPC planned to reconstruct the blighted neighborhoods of Detroit through modern planned communities, and strongly opposed allowing Black residents or private developers to dictate Eight Mile development.
 Instead, they believed in temporary housing for war workers or movement of impoverished black residents, as the CHPC report suggested, in order to prevent slum expansion.
 In 1942, a "Blight Committee" sent by the CPC, studied the public and private housing of Eight Mile and suggested, previously in 1941, that the city should condemn the land and sell it to private developers.
 The CPC supported the adoption of a public-private partnership plan for Eight Mile because city officials, like Detroit Mayor Jeffries, viewed public housing as preventative of private housing growth.
-Furthermore, the slow pace of construction, large manpower necessary for wartime, and material shortage created an influx of thousands of new workers.
-Therefore, in 1942, the Federal Public Housing Authority and DHC proposed one thousand five hundred units of temporary warehousing for back workers in vacant Eight Mile land.
-The city saw this construction as uncontroversial because the homogeneity of Eight Mile's already black community would not be changed by an influx of black workers.
+Furthermore, the slow pace of construction, large manpower necessary for World War II (which was ongoing at the time), and material shortage created an influx of thousands of new workers.
+Therefore, in 1942, the Federal Public Housing Authority and DHC proposed 1,500 units of temporary warehousing for Black workers in vacant Eight Mile land.
+The city saw this construction as uncontroversial because the racial homogeneity of Eight Mile's already Black community would not be changed by an influx of Black workers.